diana-vladotsenko/GymFit/README.md

-# 💪🏼GymFit – Training Session Booking System
+# ( ◡̀_◡́)ᕤ  Wellness Session Booking Platform
-GymFit is a full-stack web application for booking and managing fitness sessions.
-Users can schedule workouts, view bookings, and edit profiles.
-Admins/coaches manage availability and oversee reservations.
+A full-stack web application for booking and managing wellness services such as massage, yoga, therapy, and more.

-( ◡̀_◡́)ᕤ
+Clients can:
+- Discover providers by service, location, and language
+- Book sessions directly via calendar interface
+- View and manage upcoming bookings
+- Save favorites and leave reviews

+Providers can:
+- Create and edit their service profile
+- Add available time slots
+- Manage bookings and view earnings
+- Communicate with clients

 ## Tech Stack

 - **Frontend & Backend**: React